mlapinm/A02Nh/html6ccna/b107tabs.md

 spanning-tree [vlan vlan-number]
 root primary
 Global configuration command that changes this switch to the root switch.
-The switchís priority is changed to the lower of either 24,576 or 4096 less than the priority of the current root bridge when the command was issued. spanning-tree [vlan vlan-number] root secondary
+The switch‚Äôs priority is changed to the lower of either 24,576 or 4096 less than the priority of the current root bridge when the command was issued. spanning-tree [vlan vlan-number] root secondary
-Global configuration command that sets this switchís STP base priority to 28,672. spanning-tree vlan vlan-id priority priority
+Global configuration command that sets this switch‚Äôs STP base priority to 28,672. spanning-tree vlan vlan-id priority priority